soundpress/RulesOfNYC/docs/c06/index.rst

    (4) A description of the machines' control devices;

-   (5) A statement verifying compliance with each applicable requirement under 40 C.F.R. subchapters 63.322, 63.323, and 63.324; and,
+   (5) A statement verifying compliance with each applicable requirement under 40 C.F.R.
+Subchapters 63.322, 63.323, and 63.324; and,

    (6) A statement certifying that all information contained in the statement is accurate and true.